Complements of discriminants of real parabolic function singularities. II

 \begin{lemma} All the polynomials in the set considered in Lemma \ref{lele} have $\mbox{Card}=156.$ \end{lemma}

-{\it Proof.} We can assume that $l$ is given by (\ref{partic}).
-Then the set in consideration contains a generic polynomial with the following properties: \begin{itemize} \item it has exactly six real critical points: three with Morse index 1 and three with Morse index 2, \item the critical values at all critical points with Morse index 1 are lower than all critical values at the points with Morse index 2, \item the intersection indices of vanishing cycles corresponding to the five lowest real critical values are defined by the matrix
+\begin{proposition} Let the linear function $l$ be given by $($\ref{partic}$)$.
+Then the set considered in Lemmas \ref{lele} and \ref{lel156} contains a generic polynomial with the following properties: \begin{itemize} \item it has exactly six real critical points: three with Morse index 1 and negative critical values, and three with Morse index 2 and positive critical values; \item the intersection indices of vanishing cycles corresponding to the five lowest real critical values are defined by the matrix

-\end{itemize} Indeed, a polynomial with these properties can be obtained from the perturbation of (\ref{156}) shown in the middle part of Fig.~\ref{perd5} by a minor additional perturbation that properly orders the critical values.
-The intersection indices of its vanishing cycles are derived using the Gusein-Zade---A'Campo method \cite{GZ}.